maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

     }
 ```

-The `CanSwallowNFT()` function returns true if the power value of the attacker is greater than the power value of the owner of the NFT.
+The `CanSwallowNFT()` function returns ***true*** if the power value of the attacker is greater than the power value of the NFT's defender.
 The function takes an `address` and an `index` as parameters.
 The address is used to specify the attacker, and the index is used to specify the NFT to be swallowed.
-The function returns true if the power value of the attacker is greater than the power value of the owner of the nft.

 ```solidity
  function hasMinted(address _address) public view returns(bool){